 There’s no flour or sugar.
 They get their sweetness from the dates and dried berries and get texture from the seeds and nuts.
 See?
 Total hippie cookies.

 The Hippie Cookie is also a good name because while you’re making them you inevitably get the uncontrollable urge to splash on some patchouli oil and browse Kijiji for a righteous Volkswagen van.

-We were introduced to these cookies in that stupid meal plan I was forced to partake in because the guy who runs my boyfriend’s gym thought it would be a good idea for everyone to eat whole foods and no carbs at all, for 2 months.
+I was introduced to these cookies in a stupid meal plan I was forced to partake in several years ago because the guy who ran my ex-boyfriend’s gym thought it would be a good idea for everyone to eat whole foods and no carbs at all, for 2 months.
 Asshole.
 These cookies were the only thing that got me through it.
-If it weren’t for these and the bags of potato chips and McCain frozen pizzas I ate once my boyfriend went to bed I don’t know what I would have done.
+If it weren’t for these and the bags of potato chips and McCain frozen pizzas I ate once my ex went to bed I don’t know what I would have done.

 As I mentioned at the beginning of this post, the most delightful part of these cookies is the fact that you don’t cook them.
 Yes.
 I said delightful.